 Lens Material: Polarized Glass (580)

-As lenses we chose the Copper Silver Mirror and experienced them to be a great all around choice and performing especially well in low light situations.
-Costa praises their glass as lighter and thinner than other brands and we found the Ocearch Half Moon very comfortable to wear all day.
-The shape is less tight-fitting than the Oakley Split Shot for example.
-It’s definitely a question of preferences.
+The grey 580 lenses are a great all around choice and perform well in all light situations.
+Costa praises their glass as lighter and thinner than other brands and we found the Blackfin Pro very comfortable to wear all day.

 The clarity of the colours is stunning and the polarization of the water’s surface works excellently as you would expect from a brand as experienced as Florida-based Costa.
 You can choose from a wide variety of glasses depending on the environment you fish in.
 As with the Oakley Split Shot Prizm we chose for the test, Costa’s Blue Mirror glass is a great choice if you fish in saltwater a lot.
 For the utmost in low light qualities the Sunrise Silver Mirror is the way to go.